drsamibioinfo/ebi/README.md

 But as a user, we don't know where they will run.
 Moreover, Pods in kubernetes are ephemeral, meaning that they are not permanent objects, they can be destroyed and re-created.

-For this we need to define a service with a selector to our pods...
+For this we need to define a service with a selector to our deployment...

 ```yaml
 apiVersion: v1